u53rr007/picoCTF/Forensic/Bitlocker-1.md

 ![image](https://github.com/user-attachments/assets/f10b2fcb-a3d6-4127-8be5-400c46515ded)

-WWait for about 1 min and the password cracked.
+Wait for about 1 min and the password cracked.
 The next part is to mount the disk image on a Linux machine or mount it on Windows and enter the password to get the flag.

 __Windows way:__